 Tags: Chrome, trick

-- chrome disable 3d acceleration
+- chrome disable hardware acceleration

-- chrome turn off 3d acceleration
+- how to turn off all gpu acceleration in chrome

 - disable hardware acceleration chrome